blueLiner33/VSD-Course-BWSI/README.md

 time(out_thr)-time(in_thr)=delay
-negative delay poor choice of threshold point.

-transition time high-low for the fall (slew)
+negative delay poor choice of threshold point. transition time high-low for the fall (slew)

+## Spice Deck
+need to figure out parts values
 ### Cell Design Flow

+#### Other
+Can change varibles to change part of design flow

 #### Inputs
 Each cell has to go through the cell design flow.
 The inputs to design it are PDKs, foundry rules files (DRC&LVS, SPICE models), and user plus library specs.
 The user has to cell that fits in height, and supply voltage for the chip.
 Can also be based on layer requirements.